abhikalakuntla/privacy-for-the-paranoid/README.md

-# privacy-for-the-paranoid
-Online security &amp; privacy for the paranoid.
+# Online Security and Privacy for the Paranoid.